Khao0/oct-srf-classification/README.md

 * `inference/`: Scripts for model prediction.
     * *Note: Requires the inference service to be active.*
 * `notebook/`: Step-by-step demo of the pipeline.
+* `ModelCard.md` : Explaination about the model.

 #### 2. [Temporal Sequence Analysis](/temporal-sequence-analysis/)
 *Implementation of the Multi-line Fovea Temporal Sequence approach.*
 * `data/`
 * `inference/`
 * `notebook/`
+* `ModelCard.md`

 #### 3. [Inference Service](/inference_service/)
 *Core environment and backend handling.*
 This folder manages the environment for the inference process for **both** approaches.
-Before running any scripts, please configure your environment following the [Inference Service README](/inference_service/README.md).
+Before running any scripts, please configure your environment following the [Inference Service README](/inference_service/SETUP.md).

 ---